Merve Emre

-Merve Emre is a Turkish author, academic, and literary critic.

-She is the author of nonfiction books The Personality Brokers: The Strange History of Myers-Briggs and the Birth of Personality Testing (2018) and Paraliterary: The Making of Bad Readers in Postwar America (2017) and has published essays and articles in The Atlantic, Harper's Magazine, The New York Times Magazine, and other publications.
+Merve Emre is a Turkish-American author, academic, and literary critic.
+She is the author of nonfiction books Paraliterary: The Making of Bad Readers in Postwar America (2017) and The Personality Brokers: The Strange History of Myers-Briggs and the Birth of Personality Testing (2018), and has published essays and articles in The Atlantic, Harper's Magazine, The New York Times Magazine, and other publications.

-Emre is an associate professor of American literature at the University of Oxford.
+Formerly a professor at McGill and Oxford, she moved to Wesleyan University in 2023.

 Early life

 Emre was born in Adana, Turkey.
 She graduated in 2003 from Paul D. Schreiber Senior High School in Port Washington, New York.